 Just as on the other pages, on the “Customers” page you will see:

 - The total number of customers you have

 - A search input you can use to search through your customers by their name.

 - A sort option you can use to sort your customers by ascending or descending name.

 You can export a list of your customers in a form of a CSV file.
 At the top right of the “Customers” page and next to the sort option, tap the “Export” icon button.
 Clicking on the “Export” icon button will open a dialog allowing you to choose the delimiter used for CSV and to select the columns you’d like to export.
 When you are ready, tap on the “Export” button in the dialog to download a CSV file.

 You can also delete multiple customer profiles at the same time on the page by checking the ones that you want to delete.
-The dialog box with “Trash” icon will appear in the table footer when you check at least one customer you want to delete.
-After you click on it you will see a message, and if you are certain that you want to delete the customer records click on “Delete” button to confirm your deleting process.
+The dialog box with the “Trash” icon will appear in the table footer when you check at least one customer you want to delete.
+After you click on it you will see a message, and if you are certain that you want to delete the customer records click on the “Delete” button to confirm your deleting process.

 Amelia Customer WordPress user

 Like we explained on the Users and Roles page in our documentation, each customer can have an Amelia Customer WordPress user role.
 With this role, customers can log in to the back-end of the Amelia plugin and see only their appointments on the Appointments page and Calendar page.
 The customer has two options there: